loevgaard/deployer-issue-3485/README.md

 This is a reproducer of this issue: [github.com/deployphp/deployer/issues/3485](https://github.com/deployphp/deployer/issues/3485)

-To reproduce, do the following:
+To reproduce, do the following (you can also visit the action [here](https://github.com/loevgaard/deployer-issue-3485/actions/runs/4167048675)):

 ```shell
 composer install